kerski/power-query-sharepoint-version-history/README.md

 To overcome these challenges, this solution combines the lessons learned from <a href="https://github.com/kerski/power-query-sharepoint-faster-easier" target="_blank">power-query-sharepoint-faster-easier</a>
-and the capabilities of Power BI dataflow to store SharePoint list item versions for analytic needs.
+and the capabilities of Power BI dataflows to store SharePoint list item versions for analytic needs.
 Table 1 outlines how each challenge is addressed with this solution.